 Projects in the derivatives space include but are not limited to:

-Projects in the infrastructure space include but are not limited to:
+Projects in the wallet space include but not limited to:

 As any experienced trader knows, centralized exchanges pose a huge risk as it relates to custody.
 It has happened countless times before where a centralized exchange gets hacked and traders lose millions in capital.
 With this in mind, the average trader is more than willing to take this risk thanks to the amount of liquidity centralized exchanges are able to provide.
 Moving forward, DeFi aims to provide the crucial bridge that many Decentralized Exchanges (DEXs) have lacked to date.